saltstack/salt-install-guide/README.rst

 - `View the Sphinx-built documentation here <https://saltstack.gitlab.io/open/docs/salt-install-guide>`__
 - `View the source repo here <https://gitlab.com/saltstack/open/docs/salt-install-guide>`__

-About the Salt Install Guide
+About the Salt install guide
 ============================

 The Salt Install Guide supplements and extends the core documentation for the